Graduate Program Introduction

-Rice Earth Science offers an unusual combination of quality, resources, opportunity and cultural richness to its graduate students.
-The department offers two graduate thesis programs, a MS and a PhD degree.
+The Department of Earth, Environmental and Planetary Sciences at Rice University offers an unusual combination of quality, resources, opportunity and cultural richness to its graduate students.
+The department offers two graduate thesis programs: a Master’s and a Ph.D.
 Each program is customized to the individual student’s interests, strengths and academic background.
 The focus in on providing the intellectual and physical environment that will enable students to generate original groundbreaking research, presentations, and publication in professional journals.
 Students are required to complete one semester as a teaching assistant during their graduate work, but they can do more if there is personal interest or by individual faculty request.

 Most students in the thesis degree programs receive full tuition waivers and receive nationally-competitive stipends that enable them to live comfortably in Houston — an exciting, diverse, and culturally-rich city.